- 10+ Guests Price as advertised*

 Breakfast | Lunch

 Today we depart for a stunning ride through some of the area’s most prestigious cru vineyards and to the village of Barolo itself.
-Stop and explore the Barolo museum in this ancient village and drop into the enoteca next door for a taste of the town's famous wines.
+Stop and explore the Barolo Museo de Cavatappi, or Corkscrew Museum, in this ancient village and drop into the enoteca next door for a taste of the town's famous wines.
 It's not every day you get to taste world-class wine at its source.
 Once back in the saddle, climb up into Monforte d’Alba past the castle of Serralunga d’Alba, one of the most ancient fortified structures of the Langue region and return to Monforte d’Alba to enjoy lunch at your leisure.
 This afternoon, relax at the hotel spa or by the pool, alternatively embark on an additional avid loop through the charming village of Perno.
 Tonight, take a relaxed stroll or linger over a long meal of your choice in Monforte d’Alba.

 Monforte to Barolo Loop